QUT-Motorsport/eufs_sim/eufs_plugins/README.md

 ## state_machine

 Simulates the state machine of the FSUK-AI DDT vehicle.
+A design outline can be found on the [wiki](https://gitlab.com/eufs/eufs_sim/-/wikis/State-Machine).

 ### ROS 2 Publishers